 Obligations for use of logo

 The application form will contain a product list.
 This a list of those goods that the business wishes to promote using the Buy West Eat Best logo.
 The products must meet the criteria for usage of the logo.
-The product list will be maintained on the Buy West Eat Best website.
+The product list will be maintained by Buy West Eat Best.
 If a business wishes to add to or remove products from the list, the Department of Primary Industries and Regional Development WA must be contacted and any product added to the list must meet the appropriate criteria.

 Design, colour and size of logo